Find out if you're eligible to apply for a Teacher Education Scholarship. To apply, you will need to:

 - be an Australian citizen or permanent resident

 - intend on enrolling or be currently enrolled in initial teacher education studies at a recognised Australian university or tertiary institution.
 Your studies will need to meet the department's and the NSW Education Standards Authority (NESA) academic requirements for employment as a secondary teacher of a high-demand subject area or a special education (K-12) teacher.
 The subject areas of need are:

 - be willing to accept an appointment as a permanent full time teacher to a NSW public school in an agreed location on completion of your studies for a minimum period of three years

 - (if you have not completed the full four years of required higher education in a country where English is the main language) be able to demonstrate that your English language proficiency is of a standard which would enable you to teach and interact effectively and confidently in a NSW school.
-You will be required to undertake the Professional English Assessment for Teachers (PEAT) Test – this is a requirement to gain an approval to teach in NSW public schools.
+You will be required to undertake an assessment of your English language proficiency – this is a requirement to gain an approval to teach in NSW public schools.

 Special education (K-12) teacher

 There are only two recognised initial teacher education programs in special education in NSW.
 These are offered through the University of New England and the University of Newcastle.
 The University of Newcastle course is available as an internship in the fourth year of study only, and, as entry is not guaranteed, is only appropriate for a one year scholarship or internship applied for in your third or second last year of teacher education studies.

 Technological and applied studies